OfficeDev/O365-iOS-CloudRoll/README.md

 ![O365-iOS-CloudRoll](https://github.com/OfficeDev/O365-iOS-CloudRoll/blob/master/Images/cloudRoll.jpg)

-This sample is built using the [OneDrive SDK for iOS](https://github.com/OneDrive/onedrive-sdk-ios), and  it will demonstrate:
+This sample is built using the [OneDrive SDK for iOS](https://github.com/OneDrive/onedrive-sdk-ios).
+It shows the power and flexibility of using a unified OneDrive API in an app that can use both consumer and organizational accounts.

 - Authenticating multiple account types including Microsoft Accounts (outlook.com, hotmail.com), or an organizational account (Active Directory-based) to the OneDrive service in Office 365.
 - Using the OneDrive API to upload a captured image to a CloudRoll app folder.